RyanHirsch/potp/README.md

 1. I'm like a cat.
 I like to bathe in the sun.
 1. Don't thank him.
 It makes you look weak.
 Never thank someone else.
 1. I actually find shit to be quite warm.
+1. If you're going to say something PC, then I don't wanna hear it.